The Ayakashi Hunter's Tainted Bride: Characters

-Hinata is Takaya's research institute in the Research Center 1 and Tatsuo's older sister.
+Hinata is a member of Takaya's research institute in the Research Center 1 and Tatsuo's older sister.
 She interacts well with Takaya and treats Nanao very kindly.
 She and Takaya assisted Nanao in measuring spiritual energy during the captain's meeting.
-However, without knowing it, she has been included in the investigation report about Takaya's possible contacts by Takei, which made her listed as an excluded target by Tokiko and shocked when she witnesses Takaya being stabbed by Tokiko to protect her, and then severely blames Tokiko for manipulating and hurting Takaya.
+However, without knowing it, she was included in the investigation report about Takaya's possible contacts by Takei, which made her listed as an excluded target by Tokiko and shocked when she witnesses Takaya being stabbed by Tokiko to protect her, and then severely blames Tokiko for manipulating and hurting Takaya.